 Z. Mo, K. Kaeppel, C. Schröder, and L. Yang.
 Stone Center Working Paper Series no. 115.
 2025.

 Artificial Intelligence is developing at breakneck speed, causing much anxiety about how our society and daily lives may change in the not-too-distant future.
 Top of mind for many: jobs.
-Daron Acemoglu, Paul Krugman, Danielle Li, and Zeynep Tufecki bring the speculation down to earth in a panel moderated by Steven Greenhouse.
+Daron Acemoglu, Paul Krugman, Danielle Li, and Zeynep Tufekci bring the speculation down to earth in a panel moderated by Steven Greenhouse.

 F. Disslbacher, M. Haselmayer, L. Lehner, S. Rapp, and F. Windisch.
 Stone Center Working Paper Series no. 112.
 2025.